lsst-dm/dmtn-056/concrete-dataunit-reference/camera.rst

 Camera :ref:`DataUnit` <DataUnit>` are essentially just sources of raw data with a constant layout of PhysicalSensors and a self-constent numbering system for Visits.

-Different versions of the same camera (due to e.g. changes in hardware) should still correspond to a single Camera DataUnit.
+Different versions of the same camera (due to e.g. changes in hardware) should still correspond to a single Camera :ref:`DataUnit`.
+There are thus multiple ``afw.cameraGeom.Camera`` objects associated with a single Camera :ref:`DataUnit`; the most natural approach to relating them would be to store the ``afw.cameraGeom.Camera`` as a :ref:`MasterCalib` :ref:`Dataset`.

+Like :ref:`SkyMap` but unlike every other :ref:`DataUnit`, :ref:`Cameras <Camera>` are represented by a polymorphic class hierarchy in Python rather than a single concrete class.

 Value:
     name